Ambush on Assam Rifles: One arrested

 India

-New Delhi, July 06: The National Investigation Agency has arrested one Priyo Kumar from Imphal in connection with an ambush that was aid on the Assam Rifles.
+New Delhi, July 06: The National Investigation Agency (NIA) has arrested Priyo Kumar from Imphal in connection with an ambush that was aid on the Assam Rifles.

 The case was originally filed by the Manipur police, following which the NIA took over the investigations.